Skip to main content

 Required Areas of Specialization Courses (24 units; 6 courses):

-Students work with a faculty adviser who teaches and/or conducts research in their chosen area of specialization.
 Students must build an individualized program of six courses with faculty approval.
 These courses include both advanced work in disciplinary subfields and comparative cross-country content.

 Required Sources and Methods Courses (12 units, 3 courses):